Skip to Main Content

 Wage Payment at Termination

 An employer must pay an employee all wages earned for work that the employee performed prior to termination or resignation on or before the day on which the employee would have been paid the wages if the employment had not ended.
 Md.
 Code, Lab. & Empl. § 3-505.
-An employee may collect an amount not to exceed three times the unpaid wages, in addition to attorney's fees and other costs, if an employer fails to pay the required wages.
-Md.
+If a court finds that an employer withheld an employee's wages, the employee may collect an amount not to exceed three times the unpaid wages, in addition to attorney's fees and other costs, Md.
 Code, Lab. & Empl. § 3-507(b).

 Payment of PTO or Vacation at Termination